ESGR helps Service members, employers, and members of the military chain of command understand each other’s rights and responsibilities.

 US Coast Guard USERRA policy memorandum

-Under USERRA, Service members are not required to provide documentation to prove an absence was due to uniformed service, unless that service is more than 30 days.
-However, per Department of Defense Instruction 1205.12, the Military Departments are required to verify periods of uniformed service upon an employer's request, regardless of duration.
+Under USERRA, Service members are not required to provide documentation to prove an absence was due to uniformed service, unless that service is more than 30 days and the documentation is requested by the employer.
+However, per Department of Defense Instruction 1205.12, the Military Departments are required to verify periods of uniformed service upon an employer's request, regardless of duration of the service-related absence.
+Employers may reach out to the employee's military chain of command to request this verification.